aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Function `force_deposit`

-Deposit the coin balance into the recipient's account without checking if the account is frozen.
-This is for internal use only and doesn't emit an DepositEvent.
+Deposit the coin balance into the recipient&apos;s account without checking if the account is frozen.<br/> This is for internal use only and doesn&apos;t emit an DepositEvent.

 <pre><code>public(friend) fun force_deposit&lt;CoinType&gt;(account_addr: address, coin: coin::Coin&lt;CoinType&gt;)<br/></code></pre>